aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/keyless_account.md

 ## Function `set_groth16_verification_key_for_next_epoch`

 Queues up a change to the Groth16 verification key.
-The change will only be effective after reconfiguration.
-Only callable via governance proposal.

-WARNING: To mitigate against DoS attacks, a VK change should be done together with a training wheels PK change, so that old ZKPs for the old VK cannot be replayed as potentially-valid ZKPs.

-WARNING: If a malicious key is set, this would lead to stolen funds.
+The change will only be effective after reconfiguration.<br/> Only callable via governance proposal.<br/><br/> WARNING: To mitigate against DoS attacks, a VK change should be done together with a training wheels PK change,<br/> so that old ZKPs for the old VK cannot be replayed as potentially&#45;valid ZKPs.<br/><br/> WARNING: If a malicious key is set, this would lead to stolen funds.

 <pre><code>public fun set_groth16_verification_key_for_next_epoch(fx: &amp;signer, vk: keyless_account::Groth16VerificationKey)<br/></code></pre>